 What is rituximab?

 Rituximab is a biologic medicine used primarily to treat B-cell lymphoma.
-Recently it is useful in the treatment of several severe skin diseases.
-In 2018, the FDA also approved its use for moderate to severe pemphigus vulgaris, an immunobullous disease of the skin.
-Rituximab has some severe side effects.
+Recently, it is has also shown to be useful in the treatment of several severe skin diseases.
+In 2018, the FDA approved its use for moderate to severe pemphigus vulgaris, an immunobullous disease of the skin.

-Rituximab is a monoclonal antibody directed against the CD20 antigen found on the surface of normal and malignant B lymphocytes.
+Rituximab is a monoclonal antibody directed against the CD20 antigen on the surface of normal and malignant B lymphocytes.
 Rituximab has human and mouse-derived components.
-It is given by intravenous injection.
+Given by intravenous injection, it is very effective at destroying normal and malignant B lymphocytes that are carrying the CD20 antigen.
+However, it can have severe side effects.

 How does rituximab work?